Skip to content

 • The output is motor task execution by the motor system.

-• The control systems can be thought of as the anatomic-physiologic systems that drive the he intermediate steps in this process, using a combination of feedback (loop) and feed-forward (internal prediction) mechanisms.2
+• The control systems can be thought of as the anatomic-physiologic systems that drive the intermediate steps in this process, using a combination of feedback (loop) and feed-forward (internal prediction) mechanisms.2

 • perception / association (sensory cortex and association areas)